 Assessment tasks will be varied and cover listening and reading comprehensions, summarising skills, translation skills from French into English and English into French.
-There will be two essays on the text and film thoroughly studied.
+There will be essays written on the novel and film thoroughly studied.
 The speaking examination will consist of a topic discussion based on a cue card and the individual research project presentation and discussion.